pankleks/WasherOne/README.md

 You should print all components on FDM printer.

-I used 0.2mm and no support for all parts.
+I used 0.2mm, PLA and no support for all parts.

 Use brim for larger box parts.